 We have different legal responsibilities for various types of information we hold and analyse.
 Access is permitted under section 42 (4) of the Statistics and Registration Service Act 2007, as amended by section 287 of the Health and Social Care Act 2012, for the purpose of statistical analysis for Local Authority Public Health purposes.
 NHS Personal Confidential Data (PCD) is released under regulation 3 of the Health Service (Control of Patient Information) Regulations 2002 and can only be kept for public health purposes.

 The information you have provided will be stored on a secure password protected database which can be seen only by Healthy Cornwall staff involved in the planning, delivery and monitoring of the services provided.
 The information will be used to provide you with the healthy lifestyles services which you are eligible for and to monitor the effectiveness of services provided.

-Yes, you can.
-The Data Protection Act 1998 allows you or a representative nominated by you, to make a request for all copies of the personal information we have about you.
+- Yes, you can.
+The UK GDPR and Data Protection Act 2018 allows you or a representative nominated by you, to make a request for all copies of the personal information we have about you.

 Requests for access to information must be made in writing and sent to the Council’s Data Protection Officer at the postal or email address below.

-Healthy Cornwall will retain the information you have given for no longer than 3 years (including child data).
+Healthy Cornwall will retain the information you have given for no longer than 3 years (including child data) following the end of service provision.
 Other partners with whom this information has been shared may have different retention policies that will apply to your information.
-Where we have shared your data with other Cornwall Council services, the general Cornwall Council retention schedule will apply and is available on the Cornwall Council website.
+Where we have shared your data with other Cornwall Council services, the general Cornwall Council retention schedule will apply.

-The information you have provided may be shared with your GP or if there is a safeguarding concern a referral to MARU or adult social services may be made if a risk to a child, themselves or others is feared.
+The information you have provided may be shared with health partners, your GP, other professionals and third parties acting on our behalf.
+If there is a safeguarding concern a referral to MARU or adult social services may be made if a risk to a child, themselves or others is feared.
 We do not share information about adults, children and young people without consent unless the law allows us to do so.